aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 execute('var window = {};');
 ```

 Some optimizing JavaScript engines such as Safari's Nitro try to avid the traditional scope chain loopkup by indexing identifiers for faster resoultion.
+When a dynamic scope is involved, however, this optimization is no longer valid.